thewaxmango/green-book-trains-of-thought/ch2.md

 *On review*: it turns out that the answer involves touching the lightbulb and gaining two bits of information on one entry to the room.
 Should have seen it coming...

+### Quant salary

+We want to figure out a way for everyone to add up their salaries without knowing any other person's salary.
+There are two possible ways to do this: first is that a person only reveals partial information about their salary, second is that a person reveals some encrypted version of their salary.
+I can not think of a good way to do this without some trusted third party.

+Criticisms of the given answer: If two quants (e.g. 3 and 5) share their numbers, they can determine what 4's salary is.